fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Wed 9/09
-- Adam D. Shprintzen, _The Vegetarian Crusade_, Chapter 1: Proto-vegetarianism, 10-27; 32-38. [online](https://web.b.ebscohost.com/ehost/detail/detail?vid=0&sid=88c9c3b4-4d25-4888-9fc3-504fe236d4f6%40sessionmgr103&bdata=JnNpdGU9ZWhvc3QtbGl2ZSZzY29wZT1zaXRl#db=nlebk&AN=582993) and in Zotero.
+- Adam D. Shprintzen, _The Vegetarian Crusade_, Chapter 1: Proto-vegetarianism, 10-27; 32-38.
 This briefly describes some of the early religious sentiments supporting vegetarianism, but most importantly (and the reason we're reading it) it introduces Sylvester Graham and his historical context.

 {% include alert.html class='danger' title='Reflections' text="
 - Group 1: Standard Reflection